 Timanoi’s father tried to marry her off as soon as she graduated from primary school in 2002 at age 12, but an MGEF scholarship kept her safe and in school.
 She was the oldest of five children in a family living in extreme poverty, dependent on food from disaster relief programs during the droughts that plagued them.
 After high school, Timanoi was accepted to the University of Nairobi, with a major in Nutrition.
 Her father still wants to marry her off, but in Timanoi's words, "I am not ready to be someone's wife.
 I would like to achieve my academic goals and change the living standard of our family.”
-Catherine graduated from the University of Nairobi in 2015 with a degree in Nutrition, received her Kenya Nutrition and Dietitian License in February 2016, and will complete her internship at Aga Khan Hospital in Nairobi this September.
+Catherine graduated from the University of Nairobi in 2015 with a degree in Nutrition, received her Kenya Nutrition and Dietitian License in February 2016, and is doing an internship at Aga Khan Hospital in Nairobi.

 Gloria Mumeita Kotente

 After Gloria completed her first year of secondary school, her parents were no longer able to pay school fees.
 She was an excellent student with a bright future ahead of her, so outstanding that letters of recommendation from the principal of her primary school and the assistant chief of her region were attached to her application for an MGEF scholarship.
 Gloria lived up to these recommendations and graduated from Moi Girls Secondary School in November 2009, achieving an A- on the Kenyan national exam, almost unheard of for a Maasai girl from rural Kenya.
 Doctors at Bethesda Emergency Associates and Suburban Hospital in Bethesda, Maryland joined together to sponsor her medical school education.